josemiguelmelo/traceability-workshop/workshop/services/docs/docs/index.md

 1. During this workshop, Jaeger was used as observability tool.
 Now, try to add another tool to better understand how the OTEL Collector works.

-    - Recommended tool: Grafana Tempo
+    - *Recommended tool:* Grafana Tempo
-    - Useful information for running tempo using docker compose: https://github.com/grafana/tempo/blob/main/example/docker-compose/local/docker-compose.yaml
+    - Useful information for running tempo using docker compose: [Tempo docker compose](https://github.com/grafana/tempo/blob/main/example/docker-compose/local/docker-compose.yaml)

-    - Hints:
+    - *Hints:*

         - *k6-tracing* and *prometheus* are not required at this point
         - *tempo* doesn't need all ports to be exposed (only tempo related - check comments)

-2. Possible solution can be found here: https://github.com/josemiguelmelo/traceability-workshop/tree/grafana-tempo-integration
+2. Possible solution can be found here: [solution](https://github.com/josemiguelmelo/traceability-workshop/tree/grafana-tempo-integration)

 ### Implement a new microservice